Attash2312/ostheory/important-topics.md

 - One global table for the whole system.
 - One entry per physical frame.

+Layman idea:
+- Instead of "per process, per virtual page", keep "per RAM frame".
+- Good when virtual space is huge but RAM frames are limited.

 **Memory usage:** much smaller (depends on RAM frames, not virtual space).

 **Overhead:** lookup can be slower because you search by (pid, page).

 ### 8.3 Hashed page table
 - Use hashing on virtual page number to find frame.

+Layman idea:
+- Like a hash map lookup instead of a big array.
+- Used when address space is very large.

 **Memory usage:** moderate